NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders

 Neural networks have revolutionized information retrieval, both with powerful reranking models that cross-attend to query and document, and with dual-encoder models that map queries and documents to a shared vector space, leveraging approximate nearest neighbor search for top-k retrieval.
 The strongest systems typically use a dual-encoder for retrieval followed by a cross-attention reranker to improve the ordering.
-However, both these components tend to be built on increasingly large Transformers \cite{gtr,nogueira-dos-santos-etal-2020-beyond,contriever,ed2lm} and thus rely on dedicated accelerators to process queries quickly at serving time.
+However, both these components tend to be built on increasingly large Transformers~\cite{gtr,nogueira-dos-santos-etal-2020-beyond,contriever,ed2lm} and thus rely on dedicated accelerators to process queries quickly at serving time.
 In many application settings, this may be impractical or costly, and as we will show, potentially unnecessary.

 In particular, we explore a retrieval paradigm where documents are indexed by predicted query token scores.
 As a result, scoring a query-document pair $(q,d)$ simply involves looking up the scores for the tokens in $q$ associated with $d$ in the index.
-While the scores are predicted by a neural network, the lookup itself involves no neural network inference so can be far faster than other approaches.
-However, this naturally means that there can be no cross-attention between a specific query and document or even a globally learned semantic vector space.
-Given these shortcomings, it would seem surprising that such a model, which offloads all neural network computation to indexing time, could be a practical alternative to its more expensive neural counterparts.
+While the scores are predicted by a neural network, the lookup itself involves no neural network inference so can be faster than other approaches.
+However, this also means that there can be no cross-attention between a specific query and document or even a globally learned semantic vector space.
+Given these shortcomings, it is unclear that such a model, which offloads all neural network computation to indexing time, can be a practical alternative to its more expensive neural counterparts.

-In addition, while we want to make use of large pre-trained language models, which have been shown to generalize well over a number of language and retrieval tasks~\cite{palm,t5,NEURIPS2020_1457c0d6,nogueira2019document,gtr}, a key challenge is that they have universally adopted a sequence-to-sequence architecture which is not obviously compatible with precomputing query scores.
-Naive approaches are either computationally infeasible (scoring all possible queries), or rely on sampling a small, incomplete set of samples (such as in Lewis et al.~\cite{lewis-etal-2021-paq}).
+In addition, while large pre-trained language models have been shown to generalize well over a number of language and retrieval tasks~\cite{palm,t5,NEURIPS2020_1457c0d6,nogueira2019document,gtr}, a key challenge is that they have universally adopted a sequence-to-sequence architecture which is not obviously compatible with precomputing query scores.
+Naive approaches are either computationally infeasible (scoring all possible queries), or rely on sampling a small, incomplete set of samples (such as in \citealt{lewis-etal-2021-paq}).